rebing/graphql-laravel/Readme.md

 ### Creating a query

 First you need to create a type.
-The Eloquent Model is only required, if specifying relations
+The Eloquent Model is only required, if specifying relations.

+**NB!
+The `selectable` key is required, if it's a non-database field**

 ```php